-In preparing the financial statements, foreign operations' financial statements are translated at the following rates: Assets and liabilities - the prevailing exchange rates on the balance sheet date; and income and expenses - at the average exchange rate for the year.
-Translation difference net of income tax is recorded as "other comprehensive income" and accumulated in equity.
+In preparing the consolidated financial statements, foreign operations' financial statements are translated at the following rates: Assets and liabilities - the prevailing exchange rates on the balance sheet date; and income and expenses - at the average exchange rate for the year.
+Translation difference net of income tax is recorded as "other comprehensive income" and accumulated in equity, FSC and is attributed to the owner of the Company and non-controlling interests.